jflozanor/EZVIZ-Security-Camera-Analysis/README.md

 Misuse cases (attack vector/space)
 ### Threat Modeling

 One threat space that we will attempt to use to gain access to the EZVIZ security camera are the smartphone applications, this includes the android or iOS applications, that can be used to setup the device as well as watching the live feed from the camera.
 In order to do this we will be using OWASP's penetration testing standard.
 This standard has instructions how to setup a testing enviornment for each operating system and suggestions how to test the security of android applications.
-If we are able to find a vulnerability within the aplication we will try to leverage it to gain access to the security camera.

 In this study the group will attempt to access EZVIZ CTQ2C 720p security camera.
 To gain access to the camera, we will attempt getting its IP address though a web application called the angry IP scanner.
 Follow the steps as arraigned in Wei Zhou text.
 If any vulnerability is found, the test results will be recorded as further investigations are conducted.

-###Detailed Plan on what we are going to do:

-One threat space that we will attempt to use to gain access to the EZVIZ security camera are the smartphone applications, this includes the android or iOS applications, that can be used to setup the device as well as watching the live feed from the camera.
-In order to do this we will be using OWASP penetration testing standard.
-This standard has instructions how to setup a testing environment for each operating system and suggestions how to test the security of android applications.

-##Vulnerabilities and exploitation
+### Vulnerabilities and exploitation

 If we discover vulnerabilities using the techniques discussed in the threat modeling stage, we will assess their impact on the security camera.
 We will then attempt to use these vulnerabilities to gain access to the device.

 Will need to start by probing the camera, and validate that our scoped exploitation methods are viable.
 Individual reconnaissance may be necessary as the team has discovered variations in camera models and not all exploits may work across all devices.
 Probing and passive exploitation should start with local clients, in a local area network so we do not put external servers at risk.
 Once we have completed our probing and reconnaissance, we can proceed with the next face of the attack. //TODO

 we will start with we should be able to replicate our findings to multiple devices. //ADD MORE CHRISTIAN

-### Vulnerabilities and Exploitation

-If we discover vulnerabilities using the techniques discussed in the threat modeling stage, we will assess their impact on the security camera.
-We will then attempt to use these vulnerabilities to gain access to the device.

 ### Reporting